IBM-Cloud/arch-hybrid-data-carcare/README.md

 # Workload - data scale out

+# running

+* install node and npm on your computer
+* clone this project
+* cd node
+* npm install
+* npm start
+* the /data directory on your computer will need to be writeable
+* check out bin/www it will indicate what the port# is.
+Currently it is http:localhost:3000.
+You can visit this in a browser.
+See the curl examples below.

+# curl
+Example curl from swift docs using cygwin.  -T upload a file.  -i include header information in the output. -X request command. -F form.
+For a form it must have one file and one optional field whose value is the real storage filename.
+A get at the volume will retrieve a list of all the files.

+    curl -v -i -T /cygdrive/c/Users/IBM_ADMIN/Downloads/a.txt localhost:3000/api/vol/public/a.txt -X PUT curl -v localhost:3000/api/vol/public/
+    curl -v localhost:3000/api/vol/public/a.txt -X GET
+    curl -v localhost:3000/api/vol/public/a.txtx -X DELETE
+    curl -F password=@/etc/passwd www.mypasswords.com
+    curl -v -i -F "f=@/cygdrive/c/Users/IBM_ADMIN/Downloads/a.txt" localhost:3000/api/vol/public/form -X POST curl -v -i -F "f=@/cygdrive/c/Users/IBM_ADMIN/Downloads/a.txt" -F "g=b.txt" localhost:3000/api/vol/public/form -X POST

+# background

 These are the services that need to be worked into the scenario.

 * object storage v2